Domain Driven Design

 perfectly go hand in hand.
 This course will discuss the concepts of domain-driven design and how EF

 Core can help you at implementing these concepts.
 Building a large website can turn into a very complex project if

 not careful, so we will split our solution into layers.
 Best practices today is using an architecture approach

 "Clean Architecture", which separates your solution into different layers with maintenance and testing in mind.

-Participants learn about modern architecture and will get a hands-on approach to building a web site using DDD and EF Core.
+Participants learn about modern architecture and will get a hands-on approach to building a web site using C#, DDD

 Attendees are required to have prior knowledge of C#/VB.NET and ASP.NET.